majdalsado/majdalsado.github.io/all_collections/_posts/2026-01-24-ai-does-not-spark-joy-in-programming.md

 comments: true
 ---

-# ai does not spark joy in programming

 I feel the need to express my recent disenchantment with “programming” due to recent advancements in AI coding assistants.

 Although AI has given me tools I couldn’t imagine I’d have access to in my lifetime, I feel that a certain joy of programming craftsmanship has been stolen.